rmontgomery1/cs310-gradle-hello-world/README.md

 `build/libs/<name>.jar`

-This file (where *name* is specified in the jar settings of `gradle.build`) is the fully bundled code for the project.
-You can run this JAR by entering the following command from the project root:
+This file is the fully bundled code for the project. it can be run by typing this in the prompt:

 `java -jar build/libs/<name>.jar`